This edition has 640 words which will take you about 4 minutes to read.

 Blood and Oil One of my favorite books of 2020 is this balanced portrait of the Crown Prince of Saudi Arabia.

 Uncharted: How to Navigate the Future This excellent new book provides real-world examples of forecasting, experimentation, scenario planning and beyond.
 It’s also full of practical tips for how to implement these various methodologies.

 Welcome to your Bland New World Ben Schott describes venture backed direct-to-consumer brands as “ironic normcore trifle” for the rich, and “fleeting facsimile of prosperity” for hipsters in Silver Lake, Brooklyn, the Mission District, Shoreditch, and beyond.

 If you enjoyed this newsletter please support our work by encouraging your friends and colleagues to subscribe:

 Ben Lorica edits the Gradient Flow newsletter.
-He is the Program Chair of the Spark+AI Summit, co-chair of the Ray Summit, and host of the Data Exchange podcast.
+He is co-chair of the Ray Summit, chair of the NLP Summit, and host of the Data Exchange podcast.
 You can follow him on Twitter @BigData.
 This newsletter is produced by Gradient Flow.